yjingj/BGW-xWAS-SS/README.md

 * LD file directory `${LDdir}` stays the same for all genes.
 * Please do not directly run the `./Run_BGW.sh` script.
 Instead, test the bash commands of the following steps one by one.

-### 2. Generate xQTL Summary Statistics if only Individual-level Training Data are Provided
+### 2. Generate xQTL Summary Statistics
+- Generate xQTL summary statistics if only individual-level training data are provided

 #### 2.1.
 Shell script `get_sumstat.sh` will generate single variant xQTL summary statistics (i.e., Score Statistics) in required formats.